daniilBerezhansky/3dReconstruction/README.md

 ## 2. Scope

 "Application Name" is a mobile application for 3D reconstruction.
 User should provide multiple images from a different perspective with some object on it.These images will be sent to a server, which will incoming images and will return the 3D model of the particular object.
-I wint gone.